logickernel/agileflow/README.md

 ```

-After the contribution is ready, the development branch is merged into it's origin Release Branch, preferrably using a [Merge Request](https://docs.gitlab.com/ee/user/project/merge_requests/), a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), or similar.
+After the contribution is ready, the development branch is merged into its origin Release Branch, preferrably using a [Merge Request](https://docs.gitlab.com/ee/user/project/merge_requests/), a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), or similar.

 ## Versioning